Altria pays $12.8 billion for minority stake in e-cigarette company Juul

 Altria also brings years of lobbying expertise in Washington that could benefit Juul as the company navigates heightened federal scrutiny over its products’ popularity among teenagers.

+“Our success ultimately depends on our ability to get our product in the hands of adult smokers and out of the hands of youth,” Juul Chief Executive Kevin Burns said in a statement Thursday, adding that “this investment and service agreement helps us do just that.”

 Under terms of the deal, Altria is subject to a standstill agreement under which it may not buy additional Juul shares above its current interest.
-Altria has also agreed not tosell or transfer any Juul shares for six years from the closing of the deal.
+Altria has also agreed not to sell or transfer any Juul shares for six years from the closing of the deal.

+The deal is subject to antitrust clearance and would give Altria the ability to nominate directors representing a third of Juul’s board, the cigarette giant said.”

+The company also said that it would participate in the e-vapor category only through Juul for at least six years.

-Juul’s vaping devices, which vaporize a nicotine-laced liquid and resemble a USB flash drive, grew from 13.6 percent of the market in early 2017 to more than 75 percent this month, according to a Wells Fargo analysis of Nielsen retail data.
+Juul’s devices, which vaporize a nicotine-laced liquid and resemble a USB flash drive, grew from 13.6 percent of the market in early 2017 to more than 75 percent this month, according to a Wells Fargo analysis of Nielsen retail data.
+In its release Thursday, Altria said Juul represented approximately 30 percent of the U.S. e-cigarette space, when factoring in online sales and products in specialty stores such as vape shops.

-Federal data released last month showed a 78 percent increase in high school students who reported using e-cigarettes in the last 30 days, compared with the prior year, coinciding with the rise in Juul’s popularity.
+Federal data released last month showed a 78 percent year-on-year increase in high school students who reported using e-cigarettes in the last 30 days, coinciding with the rise in Juul’s popularity.

-The U.S. Food and Drug Administration last month announced new curbs on sales of flavored e-cigarette products, including Juul’s mango and cool cucumber, amid fears that the products could lead a new generation into nicotine addiction.

-Juul has boosted its own lobbying spending throughout this year, spending $890,000 so far in 2018, according to the Center for Responsive Politics.
-That’s still far less than Altria’s more than $7 million toward lobbying this year, making it the biggest spender in the U.S. tobacco industry.